subtopic 2.2: Energy and biomass in ecosystems

 - Collection and Drying of Samples:

-- Drying Samples: The collected samples are then dried to remove all water content.
-Drying is typically done in an oven at a constant temperature until the samples reach a stable weight, indicating that all moisture has been evaporated.
+- Drying Samples: Dry samples in an oven at a constant temperature until they reach a stable weight, removing all moisture to obtain the dry mass.

-- Calculating Biomass: Once the dry mass of the samples is determined, the biomass of the entire trophic level can be estimated by extrapolating the sample data to the total area or volume of the ecosystem being studied.
+- Calculating Biomass: Extrapolate the dry mass to estimate the biomass of the entire trophic level within a defined area or volume.

 - Combustion of Samples: